jgilbert20/ghost-tools/CONCEPTS.md

 RULE #1: A stat can never be older than the hash in a given ghost.
 Cause for immediate program termination.

+    What is the benefit of this RULE?
+    WHY?
+    It doesn't hold up for directories, where the hash has nothing to do with the directory itself.
+    But why enforce it for regular files?
+Who benefits?
+    Say I stat a file, and then get a hash later.
+I don't know if that new hash is consistent with the stat or not.
+That's why the software is careful to set these two values to the same when the hash is calculated.

+    RULE #1-B Except for directories

 RULE #2: Two peices of information with the same date must be the same, otherwise ERROR

 RULE #3: The date corresponding to the size is lockstep with the date on rest of the stat